swch/strivve-docs/src/pages/resources/credentials/index.md

 ---
-title: Credential Types & Roles
+title: Credentials
 template: resources
 ---

 There are multiple credentials involved in using CardSavr.
-CardSavr user credentials represent the principal identity of the person or computer application agent using the CardSavr platform.
+User credentials represent the principal identity of the person or computer application agent using the CardSavr platform.
 Card credentials represent the payment card being placed on merchant sites by CardSavr.
 Merchant credentials represent the principal identity of the user using an online merchant site.

 ## CardSavr User Credentials
 This represents the principal identity of the person or application agent using the CardSavr platform.